sontungexpt/witch-line/README.md

   - [x] Use checksum to detect config changes with FNV-1a
   - [ ] Support up-value for component function caching
   - [ ] Support paritial cache loading
+  - [ ] Detect default component changed automatically when plugin was updated

 - Customization